 Produce a report of first year findings

-It is anticipated that this contract will be awarded tor a period of …6…. months (delete as appropriate) to end no later than 31/12/2023 Prices will remain fixed for the duration of the contract award period.
-We may at our sole discretion extend this contract to include related or further work.
+It is anticipated that this contract will be awarded for a period of 6 months to end no later than 31/12/2023.
+Prices will remain fixed for the duration of the contract award period.
+We may at our sole discretion extend this contract to include related or further work until 31/12/2024.
 Any extension shall be agreed in advance of any work commencing and may be subject to further competition.

 [